Scille/parsec-cloud/docs/hosting/deployment/index.rst

 Create the S3 Bucket
 ^^^^^^^^^^^^^^^^^^^^

-Access the console at https://127.0.0.1:9090, you will need to use the credential specified in the ``docker-compose`` file at :yaml:`services.parsec-s3.environment.MINIO_ROOT_{USER,PASSWORD}`.
+Access the console at https://127.0.0.1:9090.
+You will need to use the credential specified in the Docker Compose file (``parsec-server.docker.yaml``) at :yaml:`services.parsec-s3.environment.MINIO_ROOT_{USER,PASSWORD}`.

 Go to https://127.0.0.1:9090/buckets/add-bucket to create a new bucket named ``parsec`` with the features ``object locking`` toggled on.